xy-liao/jp2forge_web/README.md

 Before installing JP2Forge Web, ensure you have the following prerequisites installed:

-- Python 3.8 or higher
+- Python 3.11 or higher (Python 3.12 recommended for best security)
 - Redis (required for Celery task queue)
 - ExifTool (for metadata functionality)